 2019 President: Roy L. Silverstein, MD

-Roy L. Silverstein, MD, is the Linda and John Mellowed Professor and Chairman of the Department of Medicine at the Medical College of Wisconsin (MCW) in Milwaukee, where he also serves as Associate Director for the MCW Cancer Center and the MCW Genomic Sciences and Precision Medicine Center.
-Dr. Silverstein is also Senior Investigator for the Blood Research Institute at BloodCenter of Wisconsin.
+Roy L. Silverstein, MD, is the Linda and John Mellowes Professor and Chairman of the Department of Medicine at the Medical College of Wisconsin (MCW) in Milwaukee, where he also serves as Associate Director for the MCW Cancer Center and the MCW Genomic Sciences and Precision Medicine Center.
+Dr. Silverstein is also senior investigator at the Versiti Blood Research Institute at Versiti BloodCenter of Wisconsin.
 He earned his medical degree from Emory University in Atlanta and completed his training in internal medicine and hematology/oncology at the New York-Presbyterian/ Weill Cornell Medical College.

 Prior to his election as ASH Vice President in 2016, Dr. Silverstein chaired the search committees for founding editor-in-chief of ASH Clinical News and the Society’s journal Blood Advances.
 He has also served as the editor-in-chief of The Hematologist, chaired the Society’s Committee on Government Affairs, and co-chaired the 2012 ASH Annual Meeting Scientific Program.
 In 2018, Dr. Silverstein served as ASH President-Elect.